-You can read this directly from the tire itself (choose the largest tire you will be inflating).
+You can read this directly from the tire itself (choose the largest one you will be inflating).

-If your vehicle or RV has the original size tires still installed, you can also find tire size information by locating the tire data plate located on the door jamb of your car/truck or on the side of your RV.
+If your car, truck or RV has the original size tires still installed, you can also find tire size information by locating the data plate located on the door jamb of your car/truck or on the side of your RV.

 The letters at the front of the specs (P, LT, ST, etc) indicate what type of use the tire is designed for.
 You can ignore this as you are only interested in the numbers.